 There are currently 309 Oregon Jail Standards that address admissions, classifications, inmate rules and discipline, policy and procedure, staff training, kitchen operations, commissary, telephone and visiting privileges, facility security and control, transporting inmates between facilities, managing property and inmate accounts, inmate health care, and a multitude of other programs and services.
 Most are required under Oregon law, ADA requirements, and Oregon Administrative Rules.
 Jails today are more complex than ever, and we are very proud to demonstrate voluntary compliance with the Oregon Jail Standards.

-Your Washington County Jail has been OJS compliant since 2000.
-Our next inspection will be in the fall of 2014.
+Your Washington County Jail has been continuously OJS compliant since 2000.
+Our next inspection will be in the fall of 2016.